AlekUnderwater/uMCP/README.md

 # uMCP
 Lightweight communication protocol with guaranteed delivery

-uMCP - a free interpretation of the DDCMP protocol, especially designed to work with small baudrates and channels with high error probability - for example, underwater acoustic channel etc. uMCP is designed for better usability of uWAVE and RedLINE underwater acoustic
+uMCP - a free view on the DDCMP protocol, especially designed to work with small baudrates and channels with high error probability - for example, underwater acoustic channel etc. uMCP is designed for better usability of uWAVE and RedLINE underwater acoustic